mog96/code-for-palestine-2017_y3-gaza/README.md

 ## Day 5
 Introduction to Android UI elements.

+Introduction to Android layouts: [video](https://youtu.be/8agCiQzDZys?t=1m18s).

-### Exercise
+### Exercises
+#### Morning Session (3.5 hrs)
-Try adding different UI elements to a layout.
+Start a new project and try adding different UI elements to a layout.
 Experiment with tweaking UI of previous exercises.

+Start a new project and add a new activity from scratch.
+Add the ability to take text entered in an EditText in the main Activity and pass it via an Intent to a child Activity to be displayed.

+#### Afternoon Session (1.5 hrs)
+Start boarding pass app, a.k.a.
+LayoutMania.

 # Sources
 Curriculum based on Udacity course #851: [Developing Android Apps](https://classroom.udacity.com/courses/ud851).